 Aspiration, determination, and enthusiasm defines our students.
 Our GSD courses bring together students from across the world, with a diverse array of opinions and academic interests.
-You can meet some of our current GSD students below.
+You can meet two of our current GSD students below.

 Rhys Hillan (Final Year)

-- Studying: Global Sustainable Development and Economics
+- Studying: Psychology and Global Sustainable Development

 The University of Warwick